june-lawn-diary

 Mowing the Lawn

-If conditions are or become dry then growth will be slow but do mow at least every 10 to 14 days to control coarse grasses and seed heads.
+If conditions are or become dry, then growth will be slow, but mow at least every 10 to 14 days to control coarse grasses and seed heads.

 Mowers

-For the mowing season you need to do two things: keep it clean and keep it sharp.
-If the grass is lush or damp it can easily build up inside the mower so always give the mower a good brush, scrape or hose down after every use.
+For the mowing season, you need to do two things: keep your mower clean and keep it sharp.
+If the grass is lush or damp, it can easily build up inside the mower, so always give the mower a good brush, scrape or hose down after every use.
 Secondly, if you do a lot of mowing, then be prepared to sharpen or swap blades mid-year to maintain a clean cut.

 Fertilising the Lawn

-Similarly, if you made an early spring application of spring & summer fertiliser you should be considering your second application about now.
-Alternatively using liquid fertiliser every 4 to 6 weeks allows more control for the lawn enthusiast.
-Timing will depend largely on what and when you applied previously, recent growth and rainfall.
-If soil moisture is available and growth has slowed with some loss of colour then consider an application to maintain looks, colour and health.
+Similarly, if you made an early spring application of spring & summer fertiliser, you should be considering your second application about now.
+Alternatively, using liquid fertiliser every 4 to 6 weeks allows more control for lawn enthusiasts.
+Timing will depend largely on what and when you applied previously and recent growth and rainfall.
+If soil moisture is available and growth has slowed with some loss of colour, then consider an application to maintain looks, colour and health.

 Spreading Fertiliser Videos Spraying Videos View Fertiliser Range